jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 10
 -
 ; Yard
-A construction yard supports the building of structures by providing a centralized place to gather supplies and craft components for larger projects.
+A construction yard supports the building of <<structures|Settlement-Structures>> by providing a centralized place to gather supplies and craft components for larger projects.
 -

 **Lots** 4; **Cost** 10 Lumber, 10 Stone